 Students must make the Sister Cities Exchange Program a very high priority for an entire year.
 From the first organizational meeting through the last obligation as a host family, students must plan to be involved and committed.
 This sometimes means making hard choices between this program and other extracurricular activities such as sports practices, music lessons, school plays and family functions.
 It is important to think through all of these variables before committing to the program since there is a non-refundable deposit.

 After acceptance to the program, students must understand, sign and return the program academic and behavior contract along with a non-refundable participation fee of $500 and $500 deposit, which includes a two year membership to Aspen Sister Cities.

-Each student must raise a minimum of $350 through the Ducky Derby Fundraiser by selling ducks.
+Each student must raise a minimum of $400 through the Ducky Derby Fundraiser by selling ducks.
 This money helps defray the cost of hosting students in Aspen and sometimes covers extra travel expenses.
 In order to motivate students through Ducky Derby fund raising, Aspen Sister Cities will refund or credit any monies earned over $400 according to the following ranges: $401-$1000 student receives 50% of funds, $1001-$2000 student receives 60% of funds, $2001-$3000 student receives 70% of funds, $3001-$4000 student receives 80% of funds.
 Any funds earned beyond the trip fee and other student exchange expenses are donated back to the Sister Cities program.

 The actual program expenses vary year to year based on flight, transfer and other expenses.
 Aspen Sister Cities committee expects that each student will raise at least $350 on their own to contribute toward the family trip fee expense.
 Scholarship money is available and all requests must be made in writing.
 Scholarship applicants need to use the required Francesca MacPherson Scholarship Form that is available from the Aspen High School front office and submit the necessary supporting documents by the program application deadline.